MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/usage-report.md

 This chart has four separate tabs that you can view, showing usage by day or week (depending on the duration you've selected).

 - **Users**: Shows the total number of **user sessions** over the selected period of time.
 Each user session represents a distinct period of time when a customer interacted with your app.
 Each user session is considered to end after a period of inactivity, so a single customer could have multiple user sessions over the same day or week.
 The total number of **Active users** (any customer using the app that day or week) and **New users** (a customer who used your app for the first time that day or week) are also shown.
+Note that if you have applied any filters to the page, you won't see **New users** in this chart.
 - **Devices**: Shows the number of daily devices used to interact with your app by all users.
 - **Duration**: Shows the total engagement minutes (minutes where a user is actively using your app).
 - **Retention**: Shows the total number of **DAU/MAU** (Daily Active Users/Monthly Active Users) over the selected period of time.